 SECTION 3.
 Patronage Capital in Connection with Furnishing Other Services.
-All other amounts received by the Cooperative from its operations in excess of costs and expenses shall, insofar as permitted by law, be (a) used to offset any losses incurred during the current or any other fiscal year and (b) to the extent not needed for that purpose, allocated to its patrons on a patronage basis and any amount so allocated shall be included as a part of the capital credited to the accounts of patrons as herein provided.
-As used herein, the term "amounts received by the Cooperative from its operations" shall refer to and mean loss/income that flows directly from the Cooperative and shall not include any loss/income arising out of the operations of a subsidiary owned, in part or whole, by the Cooperative.
+All other amounts received by the Cooperative from its patronage income shall, insofar as permitted by law, be (a) used to offset any losses incurred during the current or any other fiscal year and (b) to the extent not needed for that purpose, allocated to its patrons on a patronage basis and any amount so allocated shall be included as a part of the capital credited to the accounts of patrons as herein provided.
+As used herein, the term "amounts received by the Cooperative from its operations" shall refer to and mean patronage income that flows directly from the Cooperative and shall not include any loss/income arising out of the operations of a subsidiary owned, in part or whole, by the Cooperative.